StatSocAus/tutorial_deploywithazure/README.md

 2. Git running on your local machine.

-3. Clone this github repository: TBC
+3. Clone this github repository: [https://github.com/deanmarchiori/mlops-template](https://github.com/deanmarchiori/mlops-template)

 2. (OPTIONAL) Users wanting to replicate the Cloud deployment steps will require the following: